kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-jwt-istio-ext-auth.md

 title: Expose and secure a workload with Istio external auth
 ---

-This tutorial shows how to expose workload using Istio authorization policy and secure it using Istio RequestAuthentication with JWT token
+This tutorial shows how to expose workload using VirtualService and secure it using Istio authorization policy together with Istio RequestAuthentication based on JWT token

 ## Prerequisites